 The requirements in this clause are applicable to DAPS handover to change the NR PCell to another NR cell.

+Editor’s note : The exact definition of synchronous / asynchronous DAPS handover are FFS.

 6.1.3.2 NR FR1 - NR FR1 DAPS Handover

 The requirements in this clause are applicable to both intra-frequency and inter-frequency handovers from NR FR1 cell to NR FR1 cell.
+A DAPS handover is intra-frequency if the centre frequency of the SSB of the source cell and the centre frequency of the SSB of the target cell are the same, and the subcarrier spacing of the two SSBs are also the same.

-Note: For inter-frequency DAPS handover, no requirements applies if the BWP of target cell is overlaped with the BWP of source cell in frequency domain.
+Note: For inter-frequency DAPS handover, no requirement applies if the BWP of target cell is overlaped with the BWP of source cell in frequency domain.

 6.1.3.2.1 DAPS handover delay